-Most people with glaucoma use drops for glaucoma for many years or for life.
+Most people with glaucoma use drops for many years or for life.
 Using your drops regularly can help to keep your eye pressure under control and minimise the damage to your sight.
-Not using your drops could in the long term make your glaucoma unstable and lead to permanent sight loss, as sight loss in glaucoma is not reversible.
+Not using your drops could, in the long term, make your glaucoma unstable and lead to permanent sight loss, as sight loss in glaucoma is not reversible.

 When you have been on drops for a long time they may not be as effective as they were before, or you might develop sensitivity to them.
 The hospital will monitor you at your regular appointments and suggest different eye drops, or other treatment, if needed.